-On July 7, 2015 parents and kids from across the country will rally at Upper Senate Park in Washington, DC to call for climate action.
+On July 13, 2016 parents and kids from across the country will rally at Upper Senate Park in Washington, DC to call for climate action.
 This family-friendly protest against the air pollution that causes dangerous climate change will showcase exactly what’s at stake as temperatures and sea levels rise: our kids.
-Moms know that kids can’t sit still, so we are ditching a traditional sit-in–and having our second annual Play-In.
+We will show our support for slashing carbon dioxide emissions from power plants.
+We will show our support for slashing methane emissions from oil and gas operations.
+And we will call for a renewable energy future.
+Moms know that kids can’t sit still, so we are ditching a traditional sit-in–and having our third annual Play-In.

 JOIN US for fun activities for kids and a press conference, as we deliver a public message from families across the country: it’s time to get serious about climate change!

 We’re pleased to announce, members of Guster will be in attendance!

 - 9:30 AM: Interfaith invocation with Rev. Dr. A. Lincoln James Jr., Richmond, Virginia

 - 9:35 AM: Children’s Yoga with Barbara of Be a Little Lotus Yoga, Norfolk, Virginia (stage area)